 As you can plainly see from the screenshots below and throughout this review, you’ll easily see that the graphics in Borderlands are downright awesome.
 The lines are all super clear, the colors (while dirty looking) are great, and you will find that the screen looks like you are looking through a visor.
 Everything about the environment in Borderlands is simply well put together, no matter how you look at it.
 The characters are superbly created, from the Siren down to the Hunter, their details are beautifully executed, and they could not be better.
 Check out for yourself how the Borderlands graphics look:

-Spending Borderland Points
+Spending Borderland Points (5 out of 5)

 As you go through Borderlands, you’ll gain both loot and points that you can trade in.
 You’ll be able to spend these on buffs, improvements, and other great skill trees – similar to the ones that are used in MMO games to help you enhance your specific skills on your character.